UnBonWhisky/Translator-Bot/FAQ.md

 # FAQ - Translator Bot

 Here you will find some informations about how `Translator Bot` works, and answers to the most frequently asked questions.

+This FAQ is up to date, the code is not because I have launched the premium.

 ## How do I set up auto translations on the bot ?